 The engine is equipped with a valve between the fuel tank and the carburetor.

-- Slide the fuel valve lever toward the block (2) to turn fuel ON, and away (3) to turn OFF. - Turn the fuel OFF when not in use or when transporting.
+- Rotate the valve so it is in-line with the fuel line (1) to turn fuel ON. - Turn the valve 90° to turn the fuel OFF (2).
+Turn the fuel OFF when not in use or when transporting.